Using IP Reputation Data from Operation Synergia in Your Botnet Firewall Rules

 Once the alias exists, attach it to ACL rules on the relevant interfaces.
 Go to Firewall > Rules, select the interface (WAN or the LAN interface facing your most exposed segment), and add a rule with action Block, source or destination set to the alias, and logging enabled.
 Place the block rule above your pass rules.

 For outbound C2 blocking, the most direct approach is a block rule on the LAN interface with destination set to the alias.
-This catches any internal host attempting to reach a listed address before the packet leaves.
-On a VLAN-segmented network, replicate the rule on each VLAN interface where infected hosts could plausibly reside.
-Do not rely on a single WAN-facing rule; traffic routed between internal VLANs can bypass it.
+That catches any internal host trying to reach a listed address before the packet leaves.
+On a VLAN-segmented network, repeat the rule on each VLAN interface where infected hosts could plausibly sit.
+A single WAN-facing rule will not catch traffic that stays inside the firewall.

 DNS sinkholing on pfSense or Pi-hole